Drive sales on autopilot with ecommerce-focused featuresSee Features

-These performance metrics can give you a real-time understanding of the impact of your marketing activities, so you can experiment and adjust accordingly.
+These performance and ecommerce metrics can give you a real-time understanding of the impact of your marketing activities, so you can experiment and adjust accordingly.

 Using Data to Improve Your Marketing Efforts: Best Practices

 Now it’s time to bring it all together and leverage your data in the most effective and productive ways possible.